George Saville: Middlesbrough

 On 31 August 2018, Saville joined fellow Championship club Middlesbrough on loan until January 2019, to join the club on a permanent deal at the conclusion of the loan spell, for a reported transfer fee of £8million.
 After returning from the international break with Northern Ireland, Saville made his first official appearance for his new side on 15 September, coming on a substitute for fellow newly signed midfielder Muhamed Besic, in their unfortunate close 1–0 defeat to Norwich City.
 He made his first start for the Smoggies in their following fixture four days later against Bolton Wanderers, which saw Saville score his first goal for the club in their 2–0 success, before being substituted off later on in the match, with Besic coming on to finish off the game.

 Return to Millwall

-In July 2021 Saville rejoined Millwall on a long-term contract for an undisclosed fee, believed to be £1.8million.
+In July 2021 Saville rejoined Millwall on a long-term contract for an undisclosed fee.

+He was offered a new contract by the club at the end of the 2024–25 season, however an agreement could not be reached and he subsequently departed the club.

+Luton Town

+On 11 June 2025, Saville agreed to join League One side Luton Town.
+He scored his first goal for the club on 19 August against Wigan Athletic, a match which Luton Town won 1–0.